-At the age of 18, Meletius the Confessor, the leader of the Church of Antioch, also attracted by the outstanding intellectual and spiritual qualities of young St John Chrysostom, took him into his entourage.
-It was Meletius who baptized him, during which time he was studying theology under the Diodorus of Tarsus.
+At 18, Meletius the Confessor, the leader of the Church of Antioch, also attracted by the outstanding intellectual and spiritual qualities of young St John Chrysostom, took him into his entourage.
+Meletius baptized him, during which time he studied theology under the Diodorus of Tarsus.

 St John Chrysostom was born in Antioch, the year of his birth is not known with certainty, being placed between 344 and 354.
-His father, Secundus, who held a distinguished military position (magister militum Orientis), died shortly after the birth of the child and therefore the task of raising and educating him fell to his mother, Antica, who was widowed at the age of 20.
+His father, Secundus, who held a distinguished military position (magister militum Orientis), died shortly after the child’s birth.
+Therefore, raising and educating him fell to his mother, Antica, who was widowed at age 20.

 Who is Saint John Chrysostom?

-St. John, having reached the age of eighteen, went to Athens and in a short time, he overcame with wisdom those older than himself and many philosophers who were there.
-For he, having received all the Hellenic teachings, made himself a chosen philosopher and orator of preaching.
-There in Athens, he had an opponent, a philosopher named Antimius, who was a very Zavistic, who, pitying his greatness, did not love him, but railed against him, speaking evil of him.
+St. John, having reached the age of eighteen, went to Athens, and in a short time, he overcame with wisdom those older than himself and many philosophers there.
+Having received all the Hellenic teachings, he made himself a chosen philosopher and orator of preaching.
+There in Athens, he had an opponent, a philosopher named Antimius, who was a very Zavistic, who, pitying his greatness, did not love him but railed against him, speaking evil of him.

 Biography of John Chrysostom